Trainee Positions At St George Hospital Kogarah

 Core Position Descriptions

-3 fully accredited position suitable for first and second year trainees.
+4 fully accredited positions suitable for first and second year trainees.

-St George is a large tertiary referral centre that includes ICU, ED and trauma services.
+St George is a large tertiary referral center that includes ICU, ED and trauma services.

-Ecxcellent training opportunities in acute stroke medicine, acute epilepsy, infection and demyelination.
+Excellent training opportunities in acute stroke medicine/TIA, epilepsy, infection, MS, neuromuscular, movement disorders, headache and neurophysiology.
 Intensive care exposure heavily represented.
-Good exposure to neurological obstetric emergincies and paediatric (upper age limit) neurology.
+Good exposure to neurological obstetric emergencies, psychiatry and paediatric (upper age limit) neurology.
+Trainees rotate through core positions including the neurology/stroke ward, inpatient consultations and general neurology clinics, neurophysiology and subspecialty clinics and evening registrar role.

-Excellent neuropysiology training within a busy teaching unit.
+Excellent neurophysiology training within a busy teaching unit, including SFEMG, SSEP etc.

 Elective Position Descriptions